rpe/rpe.github.io/_posts/2018-01-09-trip-planning-superpower.markdown

 To help find places to shoot, Photo Pills has a searchable database of over 10,000 points of interest (POIs), and will also save POIs that you identify.
 A saved POI can be shared into Apple Maps, making it straightforward to research driving directions and times to your planned location.

-This short description really doesn’t do justice to the wide variety of useful features in Photo Pills.
+This short description doesn’t do justice to the wide variety of useful features in Photo Pills.
 It really is a must-have app.
 [Photo Pills](https://itunes.apple.com/us/app/photopills/id596026805?mt=8) is $10 on the App Store.

 <a href="https://itunes.apple.com/us/app/photopills/id596026805?mt=8"><img src="https://i.imgur.com/2ZRPyOE.jpg" title="Photo Pills" /></a>